 The Gender Revolution on Greek Row

 We live in a moment of remarkable inconsistency in the gender structure.
 We have ever-increasing numbers of young people who reject a gender category or are gender fluid, while the movement toward equality between women and men has stalled.
 Do today’s young women believe they are—or deserve—equality with the men around them?
 We provide unique data to address this question, comparing intensive interviews from two studies, one conducted in the mid-1970s and the other on a present-day college campus.
-We study the Greek system because it dominates university life on many campuses and contributes to college students’ socialization into gendered adults.
+We study the historically white Greek system because it dominates university life on many campuses and contributes to college students’ socialization into gendered adults.

 We find striking likenesses but also evidence of significant social change.
-Then and now, women talk about membership requirements for elite sororities depending on beauty, wealth (and implicitly whiteness).
+Then and now, women talk about membership requirements for elite sororities depending on beauty, wealth (and implicit whiteness).
 Then and now, women speak about fraternity men controlling vital elements of their social and sexual lives, including the physical setting for parties and the alcohol that lubricates the evening.
 We find women, then and now, talk about the power imbalance between sororities and fraternities.
 However, here the likenesses end.
 In the past, women accepted those power imbalances, taking them for granted as the natural order.
 Women talked about college in terms of the Mrs. Degrees they hoped to earn.
 Admission to a top sorority required beauty, wealth, and the right connections, but career ambitions were unnecessary or even a hindrance.

 Beauty still matters, but women stress that admission to a prestigious sorority also requires “passion” and “ambition.”
 The standards for admission are higher: “being it all.”
 Further, women no longer say they accept the sexism built into the gendered Greek rules as morally valid.
 Women say that differences in the rules for sororities and fraternities are unfair and sexist.
 They complain that male control of social life puts them at risk of sexual assault.
 This is an example of a “crisis tendency” in the gender structure.
 Organizational rules remain gendered, while cultural logics no longer support their existence.
 Our analysis suggests how institutional inertia amid shifting cultural norms creates frustration, dissonance, and an opportunity for change.